-‘Lit up the room’: 10th grader killed in south Charlotte crash, CMS confirms
+Family spending teen’s ‘remaining days’ by her side after crash

 ALSO READ: Motorcyclist dies after crashing into car making left turn

-At the crash site Tuesday, Channel 9′s Dan Matics spoke with Lukse’s friends who were laying flowers and writing down their memories of her.
-Right now, they are leaning on each other and sharing how they want her remembered.
+There was a steady stream of emotional classmates and their parents visiting a memorial set up at the crash site.

-They shared a video with Matics of a fun moment with her they said sums up her personality.
-It’s a memory they’ll now cherish forever.
+They shared a video with Channel 9′s Dan Matics of a fun moment with her they said sums up her personality.

-“Me and my friends brought her flowers and we are writing goodbye notes to her,” Katrina said.

-Students remembered Lukse with a moment of silence at Providence High School Tuesday.

 Her friends say Lukse worked as a lifeguard at a country club not far from where the crash happened.
 The loved the job because she was an athlete and loved to help others.

-Note: Editor’s note: After earlier versions of this story were published, Ella Lukse’s family and friends shared that her injuries are serious.
-However they remain by her side at the hospital and say they are sharing her “final days” together.